-It’s my thought that everyone needs to have a perfect holiday cocktail recipe in their arsenal.
-This is mine – The French 75.
-I love it because it’s festive, easy to make, and elegant.
+This French 75 cocktail recipe is festive, easy to make, and elegant.
 Plus – Bubbles!!!
 A sparkling cocktail always helps to make your party sparkle!

 Gin combines with fresh lemon juice, the sweetness of simple syrup, and sparkling wine for a truly delicious, refreshing cocktail.
 Because the ingredients are simple, you can have this fancy cocktail made for you at just about any bar… But, why not make it at home?
 I promise that you don’t need to be a master mixologist to create this elegant drink.

-So, there you have it – A festive, elegant, simple to prepare holiday cocktail.
+So, there you have it – A festive, elegant, simple to prepare cocktail.
 It’s a winner in my book and perfect for holiday parties, elegant brunches and even just Friday nights on the couch.

 - Dry sparkling white wine